The Story of Adele H.: Plot

-In 1863, the American Civil War is raging, and Great Britain and France have yet to enter into the conflict.
-For the past year, British troops have been stationed in Halifax, Nova Scotia, carefully checking European passengers disembarking from foreign ships.
-The beautiful Adèle Hugo (Isabelle Adjani), the second daughter of Victor Hugo, makes it through and takes a carriage into Halifax.
-Traveling under the assumed name of Miss Lewly, Adèle finds accommodations at a boarding house run by Mr. and Mrs. Saunders.
+In 1863, in the midst of the American Civil War, British troops are stationed in Halifax, Nova Scotia, carefully checking European passengers disembarking from foreign ships.
+Adèle Hugo, the second daughter of French writer Victor Hugo, makes it through and takes a carriage into Halifax.
+Traveling under the pseudonym Miss Lewly, Adèle finds accommodations at a boarding house run by Mr. and Mrs. Saunders.

-Adèle finds a notary and inquires about a British officer, Lieutenant Albert Pinson (Bruce Robinson), with whom she's had a relationship.
-Later that day Adèle sees Pinson at a book shop.
-When she learns that Mr. Saunders will be attending a military dinner which Pinson is likely to attend, Adèle asks him to deliver a letter from her—a love letter announcing her arrival.
-While showing some old photographs to Mrs. Saunders, she talks about her older sister Léopoldine Hugo, who died in a drowning accident at the age of 19 many years ago just after being married.
-When Mr. Saunders returns from the dinner, he tells her that he gave Pinson her letter but he did not reply.
-That night, Adèle has nightmares about drowning.
+Adèle finds a notary and inquires about a British officer, Lieutenant Albert Pinson, whom she deeply loves.
+Adèle later sees Pinson at a bookshop.
+When she learns that Mr. Saunders will be attending a military dinner which Pinson is likely to attend, Adèle asks him to deliver a love letter announcing her arrival.
+When Mr. Saunders returns from the dinner, he tells her that he gave Pinson her letter, but he did not open it.

 The next day, Adèle writes to her parents, telling them that she must be with her beloved Pinson and that they are planning to marry, but she will wait for their formal consent.
 She spends her evenings writing in her journal about her life and her love for Pinson.
-"I'll be able to win him over through gentleness", she writes.
-Pinson goes to the boarding house, where he tells Adèle that she must leave Halifax and must stop following him.
-Adèle believes that if they marry, all his concerns will be resolved.
-Pinson knows that her parents do not approve of him and his heavy gambling debts.
-Adèle tries to persuade him, telling him that she's rejected another marriage proposal, threatens to expose him and ruin his military career, and even offers him money for his gambling debts, but he remains unmoved.
+Visiting the boarding house, Pinson demands that Adèle stop following him and leave Halifax, and tells her that her father would never approve their marriage.
+Adèle tries to persuade Pinson, threatens to expose him and ruin his military career, and even offers him money for his gambling debts, but he remains unmoved.